b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Exaltation, afterlife.md

 &nbsp;

 ## Families
 What about folks who don’t want to stay with their family forever?
 I’m not part of this demographic, but there are people who are subject to abusive relationships in their family.
 Someone who gets beaten and raped by their father probably won’t see that eternal family as a selling point.
-I was subject to emotional abuse in my family.
-I would be okay with not spending eternity with them.
+I would be okay with not spending eternity with that group of people.

 If we’re all descendants of a common ancestor, Adam, then… where do we delineate family?
 If you’re Joseph Smith and your brother just passed away, that’s probably as far as the consideration got.